GrinonBarrett/Taksidos/Core Rules/Creatures/Peasant.md

 ### Peasant
 Not at all soldiers in the least, but given a weapon anyways.
-These are ragtags only in combat in a pinch.
-Although, sometimes they may get into a drunken brawl.
+These are ragtags who should only see combat in a pinch.
+Sometimes they may get into a drunken brawl, so that may be another use of this statblock for a narrator.

 **Creature Type**: Peasants are Humanoids.